 Smoke alarms that are properly installed and maintained play a vital role in reducing fire deaths and injuries.

-- Almost two-thirds of home fire deaths resulted from fires in homes with no smoke alarms or no working smoke alarms.
+- Three of every five home fire deaths resulted from fires in homes with no smoke alarms (38%) or no working smoke alarms (21%).

-Source: NFPA's "Smoke Alarms in U.S. Home Fires", by Marty Ahrens, September 2011.
+Source: NFPA's "Smoke Alarms in U.S. Home Fires" report, September 2015